Home | Energy | Nuclear | Electricity | Climate Change | Lighting Control | Contacts | Links |

 Fission Thermal Power: Rate of heat generation caused by fission reactions in a nuclear reactor;

-Reactivity R: A mathematical parameter which indicates the rate of change number of free neutrons and hence fission thermal power;
+Reactivity R: A mathematical parameter which indicates the rate of change number of free neutrons in a nuclear reactor and hence loss or gain in fission thermal power;

 Power Reactor: A nuclear reactor intended for producing electricity and/or heat;